 While this level of secrecy can be off-putting, there is evidence of a proactive and research-driven privacy company with good intentions.
 Surfshark is a member of the VPN Trust Initiative and it picked up global coverage for its Digital Quality of Life Index for 2019.

 Speed & Reliability

 Surfshark’s speeds are more than fast enough for streaming, torrenting, and other data-intensive activities.
 It competes with the fastest VPNs on the market.

 We measured an average speed loss of 14% when connected to a nearby server, and 45% when connected to a server in the US.
 These local speeds are good, and the long-distance speeds are as fast as you can reasonably expect connecting so far away.

 We measured our connection speed before and after connecting to a Surfshark server in London, close to our real location.

-We found that Surfshark’s same-country local connection speeds are good, dropping just 18% to 76Mbps.
+We found that Surfshark’s same-country local connection speeds are very good, dropping just 14% to 86Mbps.
 If you’re in the US and connect to a nearby US server, you can expect similar results.
 This is more than fast enough to browse without issue, though competitors like Private Internet Access boast losses of as little as 3%.

-This is a respectable speed score.
+This is a solid speed score.
 You’ll have no trouble streaming, torrenting or browsing at these speeds, although it may present a problem to gamers looking for the best VPN for playing online.

 Local Speed Test Results